vijayeox/jenkinsdemo-API/api/v1/data/eoxapps/Readme.md

 2. If you choose to deploy page then 'parameters' to be specified is: page, menu

 3. If you choose to deploy menu then 'parameters' to be specified is: menu

+4. All the options must be written in CSV format.